vinorodrigues/bootstrap-dark/README.md

 The first `<meta name= ...>` assists the browser in rendering the page background with the desired color scheme immediately.
 Thomas Steiner ([@tomayac][102]) discusses this in his article [*"Improved dark mode default styling with the color-scheme CSS property and the corresponding meta tag"*][28].

 The `<script>` bit adds a bit of JavaScript that will inject the default (light) CSS into the html header with no media filter before the other two stylesheet declarations.
 This will force the browser to load the default CSS at the highest priority.
-Read Thomas Steiner's ([@tomayac][102]) [*"Hello Darkness"*][14] article on that.
+Read Thomas Steiner's ([@tomayac][102]) [*"..
+Hello darkness .."*][14] article on that.

 ### Bootstrap-Nightfall